fpdavis/Nibbler-Twisted-Tale/README.md

 ### Todo (in order of importance):

-* Changing Arena Size after first game doesn't work properly.
+* Nibblers keep getting traped and dying.
 * Add a counter for number of times a path couldn't be calculate and apply kill after some threshold.
 Currently kills are being stollen from Brainspawn and other player tails.
+* Changing Arena Size after first game doesn't work properly.
 * Improved graphics for pellets
 * Add character names for computer depending on dificulty settings
-* Read animations and music in from a json file
+* Read animations from a json file
 * Read wave/level information in from json file
 * Fix edge bug where edges are too close in from the border
 * Add Game Over screen with results